 Weather The polar marine climate is characterized by long, cold, dark winters, with temperatures as low as -55 °C. Summers are short and cool.
-Although you will be treated to endless daylight between May and August, the sun is totally absent between November and February in the high arctic parks and very diminished in the more southern ones.
-July is usually the warmest month with an average high of 11°C. Weather in the arctic is extremely changeable, with high winds, storms, and whiteout conditions possible at any time of the year.
-Travel is impossible during spring break-up and fall freeze-up.
-Visitors must be well prepared to deal with harsh weather - including travel delays due to weather - at any time of the year.
-For Your Convenience

-Careful planning is required as some supplies and services may be limited or unavailable in some northern communities.
+Although you will be treated to endless daylight between May and August, the sunistotally absent between November and February in the high arctic parks and very diminished in the more southernones.
+July is usually the warmest month with an average high of 11°C. Weatherinthearcticis extremely changeable, with high winds, storms, and white outconditions possible at any time of the year.
+Travelisim possible during spring break-up and fall freeze-up.
+Visitors must be well prepared to deal with harsh weather-including travel delays due to weather- at any time of the year.
+For Your Convenience Careful planning is required as some supplies and services may be limitedorunavailableinsomenortherncommunities.
 Please contact the Parks Canada office listed for each park or contact the Field Unit office in Iqaluit for a complete package of pre-trip planning information.

-Park and Site Regulations and Guidelines Park and site regulations are developed to protect these special places, and ensure you have a memorable visit. - A park use permit is required for day use and overnight stays in the backcountry.
+Cruise Ships Althoughicebreaker expedition size cruises hips have been coming to Nunavut for years, more ships with more cruise options are visiting more communities now.
+Visits to both national parks and national historic sites are included in the sailing schedules.
+Visitors get day hikes, see marine wild life, take part in cultural events and visit archaeological sites all from their floating staterooms.
+Park and Site Regulations and Guidelines Parkandsiteregulations are developed to protect these special places, and ensure you have a memorable visit. - A park use permit is required for day use and overnight stays in the backcountry.
 And all of Nunavut's parks are considered backcountry.
-Visitors MUST participate in an orientation and registration session and pay their fees prior to departing for any of the national parks in Nunavut.
-De-registration is mandatory at the end of the trip. - Choose routes on durable terrain.
-Avoid vegetated and soft soil areas as these areas are easily damaged by foot traffic. - Fires are prohibited.
-Camp stoves must be used. - Firearms are prohibited. - Pack out all litter, including cigarette butts. - Leave undisturbed any natural or cultural objects. - Do not disturb wildlife. - Fishing may be available in some of the National Parks in Nunavut but is currently under discussion as part of the management planning process.
-Check in advance with the park you intend to visit about the status of fishing.
-If fishing is permitted, a national park fishing license is required.
+Visitors MUST participate in an orientation and registrationsessionandpaytheirfeespriortodepartingforanyof thenationalparksinNunavut.De-registrationismandatoryatthe end of the trip. - Chooseroutes on durable terrain.
+Avoid vegetated and softsoil areas as these areas are easily damaged by foot traffic. - Fires are prohibited.
+Camp stoves must be used. - Firearms are prohibited. - Pack out all litter, including cigarette butts. - Leave undisturbed any natural or cultural objects. - Do not disturb wildlife. - FishingmaybeavailableinsomeoftheNationalParksinNunavut but is currently under discussion as part of the management planningprocess.
+Checkinadvancewiththeparkyouintendto visitaboutthestatus offishing.
+Iffishing is permitted, a national park fishing license is required.